kubecost/poc-common-configurations/aws/README.md

 # Kubecost Setup for AWS

+This guide is the most common configurations of Kubecost in AWS.

+See

 This folder assumes AWS User/Service account keys and secrets will be used.
 See the [aws-attach-roles](../aws-attach-roles/) folder for the IRSA setup.

 Many will want to skip to [Enterprise Setup](README-enterprise.md)